microsoft/FluidFramework/packages/framework/synthesize/README.md

 ### Optional Types

-Optional types will return a Promise to it's corresponding IComponent object or undefined.
+Optional types will return a Promise to it's corresponding IFluidObject object or undefined.
 Because of this we need to do an if check to validate the object or use the `?` like in the example below.

 ```typescript
 const dc = new DependencyContainer();